 Between 1914 and 1932, Julius Rosenwald, an American businessman, philanthropist, and president of Sears, Roebuck & Company, contributed $4.4 million toward construction of more than 5,000 schools and associated facilities for African American students and teachers in fifteen southern states.
 Pleasant Ridge, Utica, and Whitesville were selected as Daviess County sites.

-In the early fall of 1919, African American students enrolled in grades 1 – 8 at Pleasant Ridge.
+In the early fall of 1919, African American students enrolled in grades 1 – 8 at Pleasant Ridge, KY (located in southeast Daviess County).
 More than 1,000 rural county residents graduated and ultimately became community leaders in Daviess County.
 The school closed in 1936 – 37 as students enrolled in consolidated African American schools in Owensboro.